• Skip to primary navigation

 Step 1

 Roast the potatoes.
 Toss the potatoes in olive oil, salt and pepper.
-If you have one, roast the potatoes in an air fryer.
-Otherwise, use a conventional or toaster oven to roast them.
+Roast the potatoes in an air fryer if you have one.
+Otherwise, use a conventional or toaster oven.

 Step 2